-A super easy recipe for Thermomix Lemon Tart which is sure to impress.
-Made with buttery sweet shortcrust pastry and a zesty lemon filling, it's light, tangy and delicious.
+This is a super easy recipe for Thermomix Lemon Tart, which is sure to impress.
+Made with buttery, sweet shortcrust pastry and a zesty lemon filling, it's light, tangy and delicious.

 This is a rustic version of Heston Blumenthal's Lemon Tart which he created for Waitrose.
 It's great to make in the Thermomix as there's no standing over a hot saucepan stirring.
 It does take time though so best not to attempt it if you're in a hurry!